Hawaiian Music Cds

 My wife and my favorite Hawaiian singers are a group of three women called Na Leo (“The Voices”).
 Here are some we recommend from their many albums:

-Another favorite group for my wife and me is two singers who go by the name Hapa.
+Another favorite group for my wife and me are two singers who go by the name Hapa.
 The name means half, referring to the fact that one of the men is Caucasian and the other is Hawaiian.
 We enjoy these albums:

 The first Hawaiian music album to win a Grammy when they created the category of Best Hawaiian Album in 2005, was this instrumental of slack key guitar: